Artiste: FIONA HARRISON Soprano, Costume Artist, Musical Actress, Variety Entertainer, Dancer, Host and Compère

 Since those early days Fiona has proved herself time and time again to be an outstandingly talented and multi-faceted entertainer performing in all genres of the theatrical world.
 These have included dramatic roles; stand up comedy in the Joyce Grenfell vein, summer seasons, pantomime, musical theatre to operatic classical concerts plus a six month singing contract in Japan where it was necessary for her to learn to sing in Japanese.
 Fiona not only possesses a fine soprano voice, but has a rare gift for comedy which she uses to full advantage when performing in cabaret and hosting events.

 Dubbed by one critic “A Voice in a Million” after her stunning performance in the touring stage musical “From Cobbles to Rock”, Fiona can effortlessly switch from Opera to Rock and Roll which very few singers can do convincingly.
 Today Fiona is best known on the re-enactment circuit for recreating the past though her beautiful costumes and for singing the music of yesteryear.
 With a repertoire second to none and a wardrobe most re-enactors would die for, Fiona Harrison has become a top headlining attraction at many heritage events throughout the country covering a variety of different periods from the 1880s to the 1970s.
-These include Victorian/Edwardian Music Hall, WW1, the 20’s and 30’s, the 50’s and 60’s and the period for which Fiona is best known for the 1940’s.
+These include Victorian/Edwardian Music Hall, WW1, the 20’s and 30’s, the Rock and Roll years of the 1950’s, 60’s and 70s and the period Fiona is best known for the 1940’s.

-As part of the 60th and 65th D-Day commemorations Fiona was invited to perform at “The American Gold Beach Museum” in Ver-sur-Mer and also at the “6th June Museum” in Arromanches.
+For the 60th and 65th D-Day commemorations Fiona was invited to perform at “The American Gold Beach Museum” in Ver-sur-Mer and also at the “6th June Museum” in Arromanches.
 Fiona has since become a regular visitor to France and she has been involved in the Normandy D-Day commemorations since 2004 performing at both the British and American beaches Gold, Sword and Utah.
-Recently Fiona returned for the 70th anniversary in Arromanches and Ste Marie du Mont performing songs in both English and French for the British, and American Veterans.
+Fiona returned in 2014 for the 70th anniversary in Arromanches and Ste Marie du Mont performing songs in English and French for the British, and American Veterans.
+2019 is also going to be another important year for Fiona with performances booked to take place at Pegasus Bridge for Benouville’s 75th D-Day anniversary.

 Other re-enactment credits include “Railway at War”, Pickering, “Salute to the 40s” The Historic Dock Yard, Chatham, The 40s Family Experience Weekend, Bushey, “The Shuttleworth Collection” WW1 and Flying Proms, Victorian Steam Days” The Isle of Wight Steam Railway, Woburn Abbey Flower and Oyster Festivals, Tatton Park, “The Way We Were” 1950s and 60s event Wicksteed Park and “The Swing 60s” Midland Railway event to name but a few.
 In 2005 Fiona was invited to take part in The Jersey and Guernsey Liberation celebrations, which were attended by The Queen and Prince Philip.

-Fiona regularly performs on average two hundred and sixty shows a year travelling the length and breadth of the British Isles and Northern Europe.
+Fiona regularly performs two hundred and fifty to two hundred and eighty shows a year travelling the length and breadth of the British Isles and Northern Europe.
 She has six CD albums to date and TV credits have included Meridian Tonight plus two appearances on BBC South East and Sky News.

 In her spare time Fiona likes to keep fit, working out at her local gym, running, and attending local dance classes.
 Her hobbies include designing vintage dresses, millinery and making handbags.
 Her favourite pass times include visiting antique and vintage fashion fairs, admiring all things Art Deco, looking stylish, going out for afternoon tea and wearing the fashions of yesteryear!